Editor’s Note: This post was updated on April 2, 2019.

 B2B Facebook Idea #3: Make Product Announcements Heard

-Most B2B product announcements are read by the existing customers.
+Most B2B product announcements are read by your existing customers.

-After all, they’re the ones caring most about your product’s improvements.
+After all, they’re the ones who care the most about your product’s improvements.

 Depending on your company’s processes, a product announcement could be made: